OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 ### Misc technical achievements

+- WP3:

+  - Python 3 support, build system, and continuous integration for SageMath (in collaboration with Logilab)

+- WP4:

-- Work on WP4: enabling binder and ThebeLab for SageMath, for live documentation, reproducible notebooks, etc.
+  - Enabling binder and ThebeLab for SageMath, for live documentation, reproducible notebooks, etc (close to final integration); contributions to ThebeLab.

+  - Jupyter Widgets for combinatorics objects and dynamic documentation and exploration.

+  - Heavy contributions to xeus-cling, a C++ kernel for Jupyter

-- Work on WP5: HPC for combinatorics
+- WP5: HPC for combinatorics

+- WP6: OpenMath serialization for SageMath & Python based on Python's native serialization ("pickling")

 ### Communication strategy